fwillett/cvVectorStats/README.md

 # Details

 - cvDistance and cvSpread give fully unbiased estimates of squared distance.
 However, to compute Euclidean distance, the square root function must be applied.
 This causes the metric to be biased (though it is still median-unbiased).
-The bias is slight and only occurs when the distances are very close to zero and/or the data is in a very low signal-to-noise regime (see Supplemental Figure 9 in XXXXXXX).
+The bias is slight and only occurs when the distances are very close to zero and/or the data is in a very low signal-to-noise regime (see Supplemental Figure 9 in https://doi.org/10.1101/659839).
 The bias causes the metric to be slightly conservative in these cases.
 Although squared distance is fully unbiased, I find Euclidean distance to be a much more useful metric (since it is easier to intuitively grasp its meaning and doesn't exaggerate differences when comparing distances).

 - The cross-validated distance metrics can produce negative values, unlike standard estimates of distance.
 This is required for the metrics to be unbiased; it should be interpreted as evidence that the true distance is near zero.
 This should only occurr in low signal-to-noise regimes or when the true distance is small.
 Likewise, the cross-validated correlation metric can produce correlation values greater than 1 or less than -1.

-- In the original paper XXXXX, the equations are written for the case where each distribution has the same number of observations.
+- In the original paper (https://doi.org/10.1101/659839), the equations are written for the case where each distribution has the same number of observations.
 The functions provided here also work for unequal numbers of observations.
 To do so, the data is split into N cross-validation folds, where N is the minimum number of observations across all distributions.
 Thus, each fold will take only one observation from the distribution with the smallest number of observations, but possibly more than one observation from the other distribution(s).